Alnaimi-/Twikell-Web/README.md

 4. Finally run the mysql dump to populate the database.

+From here you can either cd into the source folder, run GHCI and load the main
+- `:l Main.hs`
+- `main`

-Any other problems, you on your own.
+or compile and run from main folder.
+Any other problems, you're on your own.
+*PS.
+Something that helped personally was `rm -rf ~/.ghc ~/.cabal and reinstall both, have fun!*

 ## Using the project

 ### Authentication
+*Some routes that perform POST, DELETE and UPDATE methods require authentication.*

 User: *hamza*
 Password: *abc123*